saidvandeklundert/go/README.md

 - keys are indexed and we can iterate them
 - represent a collection of related properties
 - not all keys have to be known at compile time

+### Maps and slices

+Some similarities between maps and slices:
+- the zero value for a map is `nil`
+- you cannot compare maps
+- can use `len` on a map to check the number of k/v pairs in the map
+- maps automatically grow in size as you add k/v's

 Examples on working with maps [here](https://github.com/saidvandeklundert/go/blob/main/maps.md).